swtdwr/YetAnotherTrafficGenerator/README.md

 # YetAnotherTrafficGenerator
-Just asimple link visit generator from different proxies
+Just a simple link visit generator from different proxies.